TL;DR

 - Secure Standalone Cover: If your employer doesn't offer PMI, or if you're a contractor, an individual policy is essential.

-- Ensure Continuity: Having your own policy means you are covered regardless of your employment status.
+- help support Continuity: Having your own policy means you may be covered regardless of your employment status.
 This is particularly important if you develop a condition while on a corporate scheme, as that condition would be considered 'pre-existing' if you tried to take out a new policy after leaving your job.

 Wellness Beyond Insurance: A Banker's Guide to Staying Healthy

-While insurance is your safety net, prevention is always better than cure.
+While insurance is your safety net, prevention is typically different from cure.
 In a high-octane profession, proactive health management is not a luxury; it's a necessity for sustained high performance.

 1. Master Your Stress